Home

 Wide Houseboat Pontoons - are they stable, or have stability?

 I have a 31' x 8.5' trailerable houseboat, (pictured above) and I have decided to widen it out to 12 feet.
-My local welder has decided to add an additional 18" onto the existing pontoons with additonal compartments, and then pressure test the job after it's complete.
+My local welder has decided to add an additional 18" onto the existing pontoons with additional compartments, and then pressure test the job after it's complete.

 He feels this is the best way to go, being that he would have to cut all the cross members in order to remove the pontoons.
 Is this the best way to go, and will this make my houseboat more stable, as far as rocking back and forth?